mc-datapacks/en/src/conventions/index.md

 # Official Conventions

-These are official conventions that everyone **must** followed for datapack compatibility.
+These are official conventions that everyone **should** followed for datapack compatibility.